-Pope Francis’ letter ‘Mitis Iudex Dominus Iesus’ simplifying some aspects of the Tribunal’s procedures was published on September 8, 2015.
+Pope Francis’ letter ‘Mitis Iudex Dominus Iesus’ simplifying some aspects of the Tribunal’s procedures came into effect on December 8, 2015.
 See the Tribunal FAQ page for more information, with coverage of the new norms beginning about half way down.
-Details of how the Diocese of Cleveland will implement the new norms will be published when they become available.
-In the meantime, please continue to contact your local parish or the Tribunal and submit cases as normal.
-Procurators should begin using the new new forms immediately.
+Please continue to contact your local parish or the Tribunal and submit cases as normal.
+Procurators should use the new forms effective immediately.
+Formal cases submitted after May 30, 2016, using any version of Form T-101 dated prior to December 8, 2015, will be returned to the procurator.

 In addition, some requests related to marriages are not heard as formal petitions in judicial trials; to provide simpler service to petitioners and pastors, these cases are still dealt with by staff of the Tribunal, though not functioning formally as a court.